 30% of your income should be going towards your wants like clothing, eating out, fun activities, etc.

-The rest 20% you save or invest or pay debts off.
+The rest is 20% you save or invest or pay debts off.

 Cash Envelope Budgeting Method